David Aardsma

-David Allan Aardsma (/ˈɑrdzmə/; (born December 27, 1981) is an American former professional baseball pitcher, currently serving in the Toronto Blue Jays front office as a coordinator of player development.
+David Allan Aardsma (/ˈɑrdzmə/; born December 27, 1981) is an American former professional baseball pitcher, currently serving in the Toronto Blue Jays front office as a coordinator of player development.
 He played in Major League Baseball (MLB) from 2004 to 2015 for the San Francisco Giants, Chicago Cubs, Chicago White Sox, Boston Red Sox, Seattle Mariners, New York Yankees, New York Mets, and Atlanta Braves.
+Aardsma is notable as the first player in alphabetical order among all of those who have ever played in MLB.

 Amateur career

 Aardsma was born in Denver, Colorado, and attended Cherry Creek High School in Colorado, graduating in 2000.
 He subsequently attended Pennsylvania State University in his first year of college.
 He transferred to Rice University in 2001, where he remained for the rest of his college tenure.
 Playing for the Rice Owls baseball team, Aardsma set school single-season and career records in saves in 2003.
 In the 2003 College World Series, he earned two wins and a save as the Owls won their first national championship.

 In 2002, while playing collegiate summer baseball for the Falmouth Commodores in the Cape Cod Baseball League (CCBL), Aardsma was named a league all-star, posting a 0.68 ERA with 45 strikeouts over 26 2/3 innings.
 In 2010, he was inducted into the CCBL Hall of Fame.